 If you receive a 1099-C, does that mean you no longer owe the debt?
 That depends.
 If you received the form because you worked out a settlement with your creditor, then you no longer owe the debt.
 But if your creditor filed because they haven't been able to collect for three years and simply haven't recently attempted to collect, you may still be liable for the debt.
 Check your state's statute of limitations.

-For more about tax returns and deductions, check out the links on the next page.
+For more about tax returns and deductions, check out the links below.